alexisechano/Next-Show/README.md

 * **Your app uses at least one gesture**
   * User can swipe to dismiss a show rec on home timeline which counts as a dislike rating but not a save (P2)
 * **Your app uses at least one animation**
-  * Using the Navigation component, user can swith between the RecyclerView and the Detail Fragment through a slide transition animation (P1)
+  * Using the Navigation component, user can switch between the RecyclerView and the Detail Fragment through a slide transition animation (P1)
 * **Your app incorporates at least external library to add visual polish**
   * App utilizes CardView in all RecyclerViews and Material Design elements like Bottom Navigation View (P1)
 * **Your app provides opportunities for you to overcome difficult/ambiguous technical problems**